 Read our Grow Wild guide (PDF 3.9MB) with native species to create a habitat garden in your backyard, balcony or school.

 The Eco Centre team reveal some surprises in these videos that may make you see and appreciate the wildlife around you in new ways.

 The Port Phillip EcoCentre has many great videos on bird watching, creating habitats, and ways to look after our local environment.

 View the Indigenous Plant Use booklet, with information on more than 50 indigenous plant species and explore their cultural, nutritional, technological and medicinal use.
 The booklet was created by Barkandji woman Zena Cumpston, and contains plant labels that you can print and use in your own garden.

 In order to protect what we have, we need to know the plants and animals are already living in our City.
 Recently, we asked community members to record the plants and animals they saw in their neighbourhoods as part of our citizen science project NatureSpot.

-The data collected has informed our Draft Biodiversity Plan.
-Actions within the plan will help to create wildlife corridors so that animals can move around safely, have the right things to eat, and the right types of shelter.
+The data collected will help us to create wildlife corridors so that animals can move around safely, have the right things to eat, and the right types of shelter.

 Along with the data collected through NatureSpot, consultants have been conducting vegetation surveys, fauna surveys and even had microphones out and about listening in for Microbats.
-We’ve also be working with the Boon Wurrung Foundation, Port Phillip EcoCentre, a community reference group and staff across Council to inform this new draft biodiversity action plan.
-This plan will be available soon.
+We’ve also be working with the Boon Wurrung Foundation, Port Phillip EcoCentre, a community reference group and staff across Council to discuss how we can better design, maintain and manage public spaces, and work with the community.